 Other things you can do:

-Shop aroundRemember that you don't have to buy your annuity from your current pension provider.
-You can shop around.
+Shop aroundRemember that you don't have to buy your annuity from our panel.
+You can research and shop around the open market yourself.
 This could improve your retirement income as annuity options and rates may vary between providers.
 Visit the Money Advice Service website for a free and independent guide to shopping around for your annuity.

 To apply call 0345 279 8897